 To calculate the circulator pump head, two main parameters must be considered: Pressure drop in the pipes and fittings + length.

-In circulator pumps the vertical height at which water must be pumped up or down from the engine room to other floors of the building, as well as the pressure drop in the piping and fittings, greatly impact the calculation of the pump head.
+In circulatory pumps the vertical height at which water must be pumped up or down from the engine room to other floors of the building, as well as the pressure drop in the piping and fittings, greatly impact the calculation of the pump head.

 The vertical height (due to the return of water to the same height) is usually not considered an independent parameter.
 The main focus is on calculating the pressure drop of the pipes, fittings, and heat transfer coils of installation equipment such as coils, fan coils, air conditioners, and even boilers and radiators...